Abbas the Great: Family tragedies and death

 Of Abbas' five sons, three had survived past childhood, so the Safavid succession seemed secure.
 He was on good terms with the crown prince, Mohammed Baqir Mirza (born 1587; better known in the West as Safi Mirza).
 In 1614, however, during a campaign in Georgia, the shah heard rumours that the prince was conspiring against him with a leading Circassian, Farhad Beg Cherkes.
 Shortly after, Mohammed Baqir broke protocol during a hunt by killing a boar before the shah had a chance to put his spear in the animal.
 This seemed to confirm Abbas' suspicions and he sunk into melancholy; he no longer trusted any of his three sons.
 In 1615, he decided he had no choice but to have Mohammed killed.
-A Circassian named Behbud Beg executed the Shah's orders and the prince was murdered in a hammam in the city of Resht.
+A Circassian named Behbud Beg executed the Shah's orders and the prince was murdered in a hammam in the city of Rasht.
 The shah almost immediately regretted his action and was plunged into grief.

 In 1621, Abbas fell seriously ill.
 His heir, Mohammed Khodabanda, thought he was on his deathbed and began to celebrate his accession to the throne with his Qizilbash supporters.
 But the shah recovered and punished his son by blinding him, which would disqualify him from ever taking the throne.
 The blinding was only partially successful and the prince's followers planned to smuggle him out of the country to safety with the Mughals whose aid they would use to overthrow Abbas and install Mohammed on the throne.
 But the plot was betrayed, the prince's followers were executed and the prince himself imprisoned in the fortress of Alamut where he would later be murdered by Abbas' successor, Shah Safi.

 Imam Qoli Mirza, the third and last son, then became the crown prince.
 Abbas groomed him carefully for the throne but, for some reason, in 1627, he had him partially blinded and imprisoned in Alamut.

 Unexpectedly, Abbas now chose as heir the son of Mohammed Baqir Mirza, Sam Mirza, a cruel and introverted character who was said to loathe his grandfather because of his father's murder.
 Nevertheless, he did succeed Shah Abbas at the age of 17 in 1629, taking the name Shah Safi.
 Abbas's health was poor from 1621 onwards.
 He died at his palace in Farahabad on the Caspian coast in 1629 and was buried in Kashan.